Drawing Trees with Perfect Angular Resolution and Polynomial Area: Introduction

 \paragraph{Related Work.} Tree drawings have interested researchers for many decades: e.g., hierarchical drawings of binary trees date to the 1970's~\cite{ws-td-79}.
-Many improvements have been proposed since this early work, using space efficiently and generalizing to non-binary trees\cite{bj-iw-02,cgkt-oaars-02,ggt-putdo-96, DBLP:journals/ijcga/GargR03, DBLP:journals/jgaa/GargR04,rt-td-81,w-np-90, Shin2000175}.
-These drawings do not achieve all the constraints mentioned above, however, especially the constraint on angular resolution.
+Many improvements have been proposed since this early work, using space efficiently and generalizing to non-binary trees\cite{bj-iw-02,cgkt-oaars-02,ggt-putdo-96, DBLP:journals/ijcga/GargR03, DBLP:journals/jgaa/GargR04,rt-td-81, Shin2000175,w-np-90}.
+These drawings fail to meet the four constraints mentioned earlier, especially the constraint on angular resolution.

-Alternatively, several methods strive to optimize angular resolution of trees.
+Several other methods directly aim to optimize angular resolution in tree drawings.
 Radial drawings of trees place nodes at the same distance from the root on a circle around the root node~\cite{e-df-92}.
 Circular tree drawings are made of recursive radial-type layouts~\cite{mh-cdrt-98}.
 Bubble drawings~\cite{ga-bt-04} draw trees recursively with each subtree contained within a circle disjoint from its siblings but within the circle of its parent.
 Balloon drawings~\cite{ly-bdrt-07} take a similar approach and heuristically attempt to optimize space utilization and the ratio between the longest and shortest edges in the tree.
 Convex drawings~\cite{ce-tcfoa-07} partition the plane into unbounded convex polygons with their boundaries formed by tree edges.
 Although these methods provide several benefits, none of these methods guarantees that they satisfy all of the aforementioned constraints.